braintree/braintree_php/README.md

     print_r("isDefault: " . $paymentMethod->isDefault() . "\n ");
     print_r("image: <img src=\"" . $paymentMethod->imageUrl . "\"/>\n ");

-    // A little bit of custom logic however is needed to find a label to present to the customer. print_r("accountIdentifier: " . getAccountIdentifier ($paymentMethod). "\n ");
+    // Some simple logic can be used to find a label to put beside the image. print_r("accountIdentifier: " . getAccountIdentifier ($paymentMethod). "\n ");

 }

-//A simple function helps us get a label across different object types. function getAccountIdentifier ($paymentMethod){
+// This function helps us get a label across different object types. function getAccountIdentifier ($paymentMethod){

   // We can use the class to determine the type of paymentObject.